Vow (company): History

 Vow was founded in 2019 by George Peppou (CEO) and Tim Noakesmith (CCO).
 Ellen Dinsmoor is their COO.

-In July 2019, Vow demonstrated a kangaroo dumpling, the first non-farmed meat demonstrated usig cultured meat technology.
+In July 2019, Vow demonstrated a kangaroo dumpling, the first non-farmed meat demonstrated using cultured meat technology.
 In August 2020 they demonstrated a further five species in partnership with Australian chef Neil Perry.
 During 2020, the company was criticised for plans to produce zebra meat.

 In August 2021, the company announced they were developing hybrid products containing cultured meat and ingredients produced using precision fermentation technology.
 The company said that work was being done in the areas of chicken, crocodile, kangaroo and water buffalo meat.
 During an interview on The Drum in January 2022, the company announced that their first product would be crocodile and would be launching in Singapore.

 In November 2022, Vow announced they are launching Morsel, which is cultured Umai Quail.
 In 2023, it developed a "mammoth meatball" as a publicity stunt, which was put on display at Museum Boerhaave.
 The meatball was made from portions of lamb, mammoth, and African elephant DNA, piecing together DNA similar to the mammoth genome, then grown in a sheep muscle cell.

 Australian and New Zealand regulatory bodies began reviewing Vow's cultured meat products for approval in December 2023.
 In April 2024, Singapore was the first government to approve the meat for commercial sale.
 That month, Vow began selling its first commercial product there, Forged Parfait, made with Japanese quail cells.
 On 7 April 2025, Vow quail became the first cultured meat product to be officially approved for sale in Australia and New Zealand.
 In mid-June 2025, Vow expected to be serving its cultivated quail in restaurants in Sydney and Melbourne "within weeks".